 In addition, especially if we are talking about expensive products and services, email marketing often takes a supporting role.
 Instead of being your main salesman, you use email marketing to invite your leads to jump on a call with you so you can close the sale in person.

-Using email marketing funnels to improve client journey and solidify retention rates
+Using email marketing funnels to improve client journeys and solidify retention rates

 Now that your subscribers have been consistently converting, you may think that your job is over, but that’s far from true.
 Now you have to work on the last stage of your email marketing customer journey – turning customers into loyal customers.